Q: Carnivorous plants of northern Africa--little known species!

 A:

-little less overwhelming I have excluded those carnivorous plants that are found exclusively in the three
+I have excluded those carnivorous plants that are found exclusively in the three

 countries at the southern tip of the continent: South Africa, Lesotho, and Swaziland.

-Even so, I am afraid that the carnivorous plant biodiversity of Africa is so great that my attempts to make the page more
+Even so, I am afraid that the carnivorous plant biodiversity of Africa is enormous!
+Most of Africa's carnivorous plants are in the genera

 Drosera, Genlisea, and Utricularia.
 Many